 In a glass jar, place ½ cup of brown rice flour, ½ cup of kombucha yeast and ½ cup of plain kombucha.
 Stir everything using a wooden spoon.
 Cover with a tight-weave dishcloth and use an elastic to keep it in place.

 Place this jar on your kitchen counter away from direct sunlight and let our microbe friends do their magic.
 The yeast in the starter will eat the flour and produce bubbles.

 This process took a few days.
 It won't look so bubbly right away.
 Maybe it was cold when I started and sometimes I forgot to feed the starter too.
 It took a while for me to see bubbles, until one day, there were there!
 My sourdough starter was alive!

 You'll have to "feed" your sourdough starter every day.
 This means you have to give it more fresh brown rice flour.

-Remove about 1/2 cup of starter and place it in another jar.
-This is the discard starter which you can use to make sourdough pancakes or these gluten-free blueberry banana sourdough muffins.
+Remove about ½ cup of starter and place it in another jar.
+This is the discard starter that you can use to make sourdough pancakes or these gluten-free blueberry banana sourdough muffins.
 Cover with a lid and keep this discard starter jar in the refrigerator.

 Making Gluten-free Sourdough